dubocr/homebridge-gpio-device/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
+2. Install wiringPi using: sudo apt-get install wiringpi
-2. Install this plugin using: sudo npm install -g homebridge-gpio-device --unsafe-perm
+3. Install this plugin using: npm install -g homebridge-gpio-device
-3. Update your configuration file.
+4. Update your configuration file.
 See bellow for a sample.

 homebridge-gpio-device use wiring-pi lib which require to run as root.
 In /etc/systemd/system/homebridge.service, update : `User=root`